Kuç, Vlorë

 Kuç is a settlement in the Vlorë County, southwestern Albania.
 At the 2015 local government reform it became part of the municipality Himarë.

 Demographics

 Kuç is fully inhabited by Albanians who speak the Albanian dialect of Labërishte.

 History

 In 1847 Kuç took part in a rebellion against the Ottoman Empire.

-Kuç inhabitants have expressed Albanian nationalist sentiments and during the Balkan War in 1912 Greek troops burned down the village and other settlements nearby.
-During the interwar period (20th century) Kuç was in feud with nearby Greek speaking villages to its south of the Himarë area.
+Kuç and its neighboring villages, which are Albanian-speaking and nationalistic in sentiment, were burned by Greek soldiers during the Balkan War in 1912 and were at feud with the Greek speaking pocket of Himarë.